xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 For minimum build size use also -a -gcflags=all="-l -B -wb=false" -ldflags="-w -s"

 **TO BE DONE (in priority order)**
+ - Check the API for reading latest values !!
+ - Check export manager as it seems that fields have \r\n characters in them
+ - Turn all non commands into GET and adjust the way request data is retrieved (r.URL.Query())
  - Move WebService out
  - Add database management tools
  - Code Cleaning